Skip to content

 Doors

 Make sure all the interior doors will open and that the door latches in engage.
-When opening the door, open it all the way to ensure no warped flooring will stop the door.
+Open the door all the way to ensure no warped flooring will stop the door.
 If doors need to be replaced, add that to your running total.

 Attic

 If the house has an attic, take a look inside.
 Looking in the attic is an often overlooked step in making a repair list for an investment house.
 You don’t have to enter the attic and walk around but want to shine a light on the ceiling.
-You are mainly looking for signs of a leaking roof or rotten rafters.
+You are mainly looking for signs of water leaks or rotten rafters.

 Conclusion